 The price of costs, competition and perceived value.
 Cost based pricing.
 Competition based pricing.
 Analyzing and measuring the value as perceived by the client.
 Customer based pricing.
 Techniques and tools for analysis.
 Pricing strategies: price distinction, price bundling and unbundling.
 Price competition and value competition: how to avoid price wars.

-COURSE – The determination and management of the sales price between competition costs and value for customers.
+CORE COURSE – The determination and management of the sales price between competition costs and value for customers.
 The customer-based price; how to measure the value perceived by the customer and define the price.
 From the definition to the management of price: differentiation of prices, versioning, price bundling and unbundling.
 How to avoid price wars: from price competition to value competition.